ericlesaquiles/joy-and-buffers-overflowing/README.md

     [starting address of this line]: [four words of hexadecimale numbers]
     ```

-9. Based on the knowledge you gained in the previous steps, address location that you discovered in step 8 to force your authorization program to print Access Granted.
+9. Based on the knowledge you gained in the previous steps, use the address location that you discovered in step 8 to force your authorization program to print “Access Granted”.
 If you are having a hard time, don’t give up.
 It’s supposed to be difficult.
 When you get “Access Granted” to print this way, buy yourself a drink. :)

     * Hint: Pretend that the authorization2 program enjoys eating 0xdeadbeef.
 How would you feed it?